ars3niy/tdlib-purple/README.md

 ## Installation

-RPM packages for Fedora and openSUSE are available at https://download.opensuse.org/repositories/home:/ars3n1y/ .
+RPM packages for Fedora and openSUSE, Debian and Ubuntu are available at https://download.opensuse.org/repositories/home:/ars3n1y/ .

 Windows build is available from https://eion.robbmob.com/tdlib/ (copy libtelegram-tdlib.dll to libpurple plugins directory).